Pink or blue? Some gender reveal parties take dangerous turn

 It was supposed to be a happy moment, a chance to declare the sex of a soon-to-be-born baby with a blast of color and burst of attention on social media.

-But the gender reveal party explosion that killed an Iowa woman this weekend highlights the extreme lengths some families go to advertise on social media that they're expecting a boy or a girl.
+But the gender reveal party explosion that killed an Iowa woman last weekend highlights the extreme lengths to which some families go to advertise on social media that they're expecting a boy or a girl.

 "There's this huge pressure to publicize these once-private moments," said Carly Gieseler, an associate professor at the City University of New York's York College, who has studied the rise of gender-reveal parties.
 "You get that outside validation that what you did was unique, that it was extra special.
 It drives celebrations to the extreme because you're trying to do the thing that no one's done before."